buehler/mcs-event-driven-systems/doc/exercises/EDPO_T1_exercise_1.md

 - Broker Kill Time (ms): Time taken to simulate a broker failure.
 - Leader Election Time (ms): Time taken for the Kafka cluster to elect new leaders for the partitions previously managed by the failed broker.
-- Broker Restart Time (ms): Time taken to restart the stopped broker and rejoin the cluster.
+- Broker Restart Time (ms): Time taken to restart the stopped broker and rejoin the cluster (time begining after restart is initiated, not after stopping).
 - Consumer Lag (Messages): The difference between the total number of messages produced and consumed throughout the duration of the experiment.
 - Producer Recovery Time (Node Failure): Time taken by producers to return to normal operation after the broker restarts.
 - Consumer Recovery Time (Node Failure): Time taken by consumers to start receiving messages after the broker is restarted.